 The report concludes by stating: “passionate advocacy and campaigning for Palestinian rights,” has sometimes led to, “considerable alienation of Jewish students.”

 “But what we’ve seen is this kind of stereotyping that the report lays out,” he adds.
-Joel previously told BBC that NUS has “abandoned proud anti-racist traditions.”
+Joel previously told the BBC that NUS has “abandoned proud anti-racist traditions.”

 All this has previously led to the government cutting ties all together with the NUS.
 In November 2022, Dallali was dismissed from her post due to allegations of antisemitism.